-New Zealand’s North Island has many interesting topographical and geographical features and from a hiking perspective is somewhat overlooked in favour of the more mountainous South Island.
+New Zealand’s North Island has many interesting topographical and geographical features and from hiking perspective, it is somewhat overlooked in favour of the more mountainous South Island.

 1. Pouakai Crossing

-Close to New Plymouth the Pouakai Crossing is a 19km relocation hike and amongst some of the most breathtaking scenery Taranaki National Park has to offer.
+Close to New Plymouth the Pouakai Crossing is a 19km relocation hike and amongst some of the most breathtaking scenery Mount Egmont National Park has to offer.

 There are several variations of the crossing some of which include a night spent at the Pouakai Hut.
 One of several great chances to tick off ‘stay in a mountain hut’ on your New Zealand Bucket List.
 If you’re doing it in a single day however expect to spend between 6 – 8 hours on the trail, depending on your fitness level.